Ethiotechguru/medium-blog/README.md

 This allows the AudioPlayer class to use the VlcPlayer class, which has a different interface, by wrapping it with the MediaAdapter class.
 This way it adapts the interface of the VlcPlayer class to match the interface expected by the AudioPlayer.

 In summary, the Adapter pattern is a way of allowing objects with incompatible interfaces to work together.

+### Facade pattern

+The Facade pattern is a design pattern that provides a simplified interface to a complex system of objects, classes or subsystems.
+Think of it like the front of a building, the facade is the front side that you can see, but behind it, there are many rooms and systems working together.
+The facade pattern is similar, it provides a simplified interface that hides the complexity of the systems behind it.

+Here’s an example of how the Facade pattern works in code: